 Professor Clare McGlynn KC (Hon)

 Clare McGlynn is a Professor of Law at Durham University, with particular expertise in criminal law.
 A qualified solicitor, she was appointed QC (Hon) in 2020 in recognition of the influence of her research on law and policy reform, particularly image-based sexual abuse and extreme pornography.

 Clare was a member of Durham University’s Sexual Violence Taskforce and undertakes sexual violence and misconduct investigations within the university and is a member of the University's Discipline Committee.
 As well as supporting other institutions regarding their sexual misconduct policies.
 She also has experience of adjudicating claims of bullying and harassment.

 Clare has held several leadership roles at Durham including as Deputy Head (Research) of the Faculty of Social Sciences and Health, Director of the ESRC Impact Acceleration Fund and member of its governing body, the University Council.

 Miss Dale Simon

-Dale Simon is currently working as a Non-Executive Director at the Parole Board where she is a member of the Management Committee and the Chair of the Standards Committee.
-Dale also sits as an independent panel member for public appointments for the Ministry of Justice, acts as a lay chair of Fitness to Practice Hearings for the Nursing and Midwifery Council, and is a member of the National Child Safeguarding Practice Review Panel.
+Dale currently sits as an independent panel member for public appointments for the Ministry of Justice and as a lay chair of Fitness to Practice Hearings for the Nursing and Midwifery Council.
+She is also a member of the National Child Safeguarding Practice Review Panel.